sbluen/smoothies_order_form/README.md

-This is the web version of the smoothie order form.
-This can be previewed at https://smoothiesorderform-37voqeafu74mbf3yxddmxc.streamlit.app/#56aed667.
+This is the web version of the smoothie order form created as part of the Snowflake training courses.
+The form can be previewed at https://smoothiesorderform-37voqeafu74mbf3yxddmxc.streamlit.app/#56aed667.